Entry requirements to Hong Kong

 - you do not have an onward flight to mainland China (connecting flights to mainland China are currently only allowed for passengers holding Diplomatic passports).

 - transferring via Hong Kong from mainland China to other countries is currently allowed if other requirements mentioned above are fulfilled.
+Please note that if you continue your journey from Hong Kong to a third country, that requires a pre-travel coronavirus test, the certificate must be written in English.

 Check your options here, if your travel plans change due to the travel restrictions.